 - Age Group Awards for the Marathon & Half-Marathon: 19 & under, 20 – 29, 30 – 39, 40 – 49, 50- 59, 60+

-- Marathon awards will be presented at NOON on Sunday, June 22.
+- Marathon awards will be presented at 10:45AM on Sunday, June 22.
 The awards presentation will take place at the High School Commons, during the post-race party.
+If you know in advance that you will miss awards, please let us know and pay $1.50 for shipping/handling.
+Thank you!

 - To support green cup-free racing, each marathon runner will receive a Hydrapouch!
 Please use the hydrapouch as your hydration device during the race and all of your future racing.
 If you choose to use another hydration device, please remember to bring it with you.
-Each aid station will have Hydrapour rapid dispensing systems for refilling your hydration device – see a video of these units being used in races here.
+Each aid station will have Hydrapour rapid dispensing systems for refilling your hydration device or the Hydrapouch – see a video of these units being used in races here.
 At registration, there will be demonstrations of how to use the Hydrapouch!
 It is easy!
 Each aid station will have paper cups available to runners as an alternative.
+We encourage using your own hydration device if not relying on the Hydrapouch.

 - All four races start and end in Estes Park at the public school facilities (elevation 7,550 feet).
 They take place on paved, professionally certified courses that are challenging and beautiful.